labbltd/dx-api-explorer/README.md

 ### Installation

 Just unzip it and go.
-You only need to ensure that you have a compatible Infinity application and a with an appropriately configured [OAuth 2.0 client registration](https://docs.pega.com/bundle/platform/page/platform/security/set-up-oauth-2-client-registration.html).
+You only need to ensure that you have a compatible Infinity application with an appropriately configured [OAuth 2.0 client registration](https://docs.pega.com/bundle/platform/page/platform/security/set-up-oauth-2-client-registration.html).
 It should work on any recent version of Infinity, but I have only tested it on 24.

 ### OAuth 2.0 client registration